 Flow rate and capacity are major concerns when designing a softening system for a cooling tower.
 A thorough understating of daily water usage and required flow rates are critical.

 Our engineers can design reverse osmosis systems for any application.
-Because we custom design our systems for each individual project, we are not limited by flow rate, size, or customer specific requirements.
+Since we custom design our systems for each individual project, we are not limited by flow rate, size, or customer-specific requirements.
 Most reverse osmosis systems fall into three main categories; traditional, brackish or desalination.

-Desalination reverse osmosis systems operate at 800 psi to 1200 psi.
-At 800 psi and above, a special high pressure pump is required.
+- Desalination reverse osmosis systems operate at 800 psi to 1200 psi.
+At 800 psi and above, a special high-pressure pump is required.
 These pumps not only produce high pressure but need to be made out of special alloys.
-Because of the increase amount of energy that is required to overcome the osmotic pressure, energy recovery devices are typically used.
+Because of the increased amount of energy that is required to overcome the osmotic pressure, energy recovery devices are typically used.

-Deionization systems use cation and anion resins or mixed bed resin to treat the incoming water and reduce the number of total dissolved solids.
+Deionization systems use cation and anion resins, or mixed bed resin, to treat the incoming water and reduce the number of total dissolved solids (TDS).
 Deionization systems use acid and caustic chemicals to regenerate unlike reverse osmosis systems, which require electricity to power the feed pumps.
 When applied properly, a deionization system (DI) can be very efficient and produce high purity water.
 A Dual Bed DI system typically produces 200k water quality versus a Mixed Bed DI system, which can produce as high as 18 mega Ohm water.

 When sizing a DI system, several factors should be considered: